varyg1001/nyaaup/README.md

-│   -da, --dual-audios                          Add Dual audios tag to title.                                    │ │   -ma, --multi-audios                         Add Multi audios tag to title.                                   │ │   -a, --auto                                  Detect multi subs, multi audios and dual audios.                 │ │   -A, --anonymous                             Upload torrent as anonymous.                                     │ │   -H, --hidden                                Upload the torrent as hidden.                                    │ │   -C, --complete                              If the torrnet is a complete batch.                              │ │   -s, --skip-upload                           Skip torrent upload.                                             │ │   -e, --edit-code EDIT_CODE                   Use uniq edit code for mediainfo on rentry.co                    │ │   -i, --info INFO                             Set information.                                                 │
+│   -da, --dual-audios                          Add Dual audios tag to title.                                    │ │   -ma, --multi-audios                         Add Multi audios tag to title.                                   │ │   -a, --auto                                  Detect multi subs, multi audios and dual audios.                 │ │   -an, --anonymous                            Upload torrent as anonymous.                                     │ │   -hi, --hidden                               Upload the torrent as hidden.                                    │ │   -co, --complete                             If the torrnet is a complete batch.                              │ │   -re, --remake                               If the torrnet is a remake.                                      │ │   -s, --skip-upload                           Skip torrent upload.                                             │ │   -e, --edit-code EDIT_CODE                   Use uniq edit code for mediainfo on rentry.co                    │ │   -i, --info INFO                             Set information.                                                 │